EMBEDDING AN AUDIO FILE

 </script>

-If you guessed that this is the same solution as for playing video in an embedded Windows Media Player, you've just won!
+If you guessed that this is the same solution as for playing video in an embedded Windows Media Player, you're right!

 NB: These scripts are a work in progress.
 Please revisit this site in order to find the latest versions.
 Also please let me know of any limitations or bugs you may have found, whether concerning differnt operating systems or browsers than what I have been able to test myself.